When Is The Best Time of Year To Visit Edinburgh?

 Availability of Hotels

-Edinburgh attracts around 4 million visitors every year and is the UK’s leading destination for overseas visitors after London.
+Edinburgh attracts over 4 million visitors every year and is the UK’s leading destination for overseas visitors after London.
 The city hosts numerous festivals all year round, including the world’s largest arts festival.

 Edinburgh is also a world-renowned leisure and business destination, attracting more than 1 million overseas visitors every year, making it second only to London in UK terms.